secureworks/dalton/README.rst

 Sensors
 =======

 Agents (a.k.a.
-"Sensors") check in to the Dalton server frequently (about every second but configurable in the ``dalton-agent.conf`` file).
+"Sensors") check into the Dalton server frequently (about every second but configurable in the ``dalton-agent.conf`` file).
 The last time an agent checked in can be viewed on the ``Sensors`` page.
 Agents that have not checked in recently will be pruned based on the ``agent_purge_time`` value in the ``dalton.conf`` config file.
-When an expired or new agent checks in to the Dalton Controller it will be automatically (re)added and made available for job submissions.
+When an expired or new agent checks into the Dalton Controller it will be automatically (re)added and made available for job submissions.

 Dalton API